What is a small business benchmark?

 When you are running a business it can sometimes be difficult to establish whether your costs are more than they ought to be.
 Many business owners feel like the cost of goods, overheads and expenses eat into the profitability of their business.

-The ATO has created benchmarks for so many businesses and they are adding new businesses all the time.
+The ATO has created benchmarks for many different businesses.
+They are adding new businesses all the time.
 The purpose is to help you, the Small Business owners to understand whether the amount you are spending on a certain aspect of your costs is similar to that of other businesses in your industry.
 Using ATO Benchmarks to improve your business

 Businesses reporting outside the benchmarks may attract the attention of the ATO.
-There may be reasons for this difference, such as higher costs or lower selling prices than others in the industry, but it may also be an indication that a business is not recording and paying tax on all its transactions, especially cash transactions.
+There may be reasons for this difference, such as higher costs or lower selling prices than others in the industry.
+The ATO may view it as an indication that a business is not recording and paying tax on all its transactions, especially cash transactions.

 The ATO uses benchmarks and other risk indicators to identify businesses that may be avoiding their tax obligations by not reporting some or all of their income.
 If a business does not have evidence to support their return the ATO may also use the benchmarks to determine income that has not been reported.
 For each industry we highlight the benchmark that we use to predict income or turnover.